Avocado Oil vs Olive Oil: Which is Better? A Comparison

 Part of my role as a Certified Health Coach is informing people about healthy foods like oils.
-Avocado and olive oils are two of the most popular topics that come up in conversation.
+Avocado oil vs olive oil is one of the most popular topics that come up in conversation.
 Let’s answer one of the common questions people ask, is avocado oil better than olive oil?

-Olive oil is better than avocado oil due to its higher percentage of minerals and vitamins.
-Olive oil contains some nutrients which avocado doesn’t like vitamin K, potassium, calcium and iron.
-Olive oil provides more vitamin E than avocado oil.
-Olive oil has a stronger, more favorable flavor and costs less than avocado oil.
+Both oils are beneficial but olive oil is better than avocado oil due to its higher percentage of minerals and vitamins.
+It contains some nutrients which avocado oil doesn’t like vitamin K, potassium, calcium and iron.
+It provides more vitamin E than avocado oil, has a stronger, more favorable flavor and costs less.

 This article will include a side-by-side comparison of their nutrients and fats.
 I’ll take a close look at how each oil is processed and how it affects their health benefits.
 In addition, I’ll examine their tastes, prices, cooking methods and if one can substitute for the other.